top of page

 Mar 429 min read

-Love Bites: Microbes That Hijack Infection
+Love Bites: Microbes That Hijack Affection

 From zombie ants to Toxoplasma gondii, this Outbreak After Dark episode explores parasites that manipulate love, fear, and mating—and what that means for humans.